pr4aveen/tp/docs/UserGuide.md

 Format: `redo`

 Example: `sort type/deadline`, `undo`, `redo`

+Result: Projects are sorted by deadline, then the application is reset to the sorting order before sort command was executed, then reset back to sort by deadline after redo command.

 The following walkthrough shows how a user can start a timer for a project, then undo the command.